frankitox/fnlfmt/README.md

     $ make install PREFIX=$HOME # or sudo make install in /usr/local
     $ ./fnlfmt mycode.fnl # prints formatted code to standard out
     $ ./fnlfmt --fix mycode.fnl # replaces the file with formatted code
+    $ ./fnlfmt --check mycode.fnl # checks if the file is formatted
     $ curl localhost:8080/my-file.fnl | ./fnlfmt - # pipe to stdin

 You can skip reformatting of top-level forms by placing a comment